top of page

 Lime Kiln Way

 No evidence remains for the lime kiln which may be under the car park or incorporated into the Gatcombe Bridge.
-I'll do some more digging and see if I can find its exact location.

 A cautionary note on trees - old trees are great for the environment but they can fall or drop limbs without warning.
 This area has a lot of old trees.
 The risk of being near a fall or drop is very low but please stay on the path and be aware - especially in high winds.
 Some of these trees are protected from being worked because they are in a zone for National Grid approval or have environmental protection.